nwstephens/secrets/app_config/readme.md

-# Helper function
+# Deploying a Shiny app with the config package

-This app uses a helper function to detect the RStudio Connect environment.
+This app uses the config package to manage the RStudio Connect environment.